 सिद्धान्तसूत्र : तत्कारितत्वादहेतुःProposition sutra:Ishvara is the cause, since we see sometimes human action lacks fruits (results).

-Prima facie objection sutra: This is not so since, as a matter of fact, no fruit is accomplished without human action.
+Prima facie objection sutra: This is not so since, as a matter of fact, no fruit is accomplished without human action.Conclusion sutra: Not so, since it is influenced by him.

-Centuries later, the 5th century CE Nyaya school scholar Prastapada revisited the premise of Ishvara.
+Centuries later, the 5th-century CE Nyaya school scholar Prastapada revisited the premise of Ishvara.
 He was followed byUdayana, who in his textNyayakusumanjali, interpreted "it" in verse 4.1.21 of Nyaya Sutra above, as "human action" and "him" as "Ishvara", then he developed counter arguments to prove the existence of Ishvara.[47]
 In developing his arguments, he inherently definedIshvara as efficient cause, omnipotent, omniscient, infallible, giver of gifts, ability and meaning to humanity, divine creator of the world as well as the moral principles, and the unseen power that makes thekarma doctrine work.[47][48]

-Mīmāṃsā scholars of Hinduism questioned what isIshvara (God)?[49]
+Mīmāṃsā scholars of Hinduism questioned whatIshvara (God) is.[49]
 They used theirpramana tools to cross-examine answers offered by other schools of Hinduism.
-For example, when Nyaya scholars stated God is omnipotent, omniscient and infallible, that the world is the result of God's creation which is proved by the presence of creatures, just like human work proves human existence, Mimamsa scholars asked, why does this God create the world, for what reason?
-Further, they added, it cannot be because of Ishvara's love for human beings because this world – if Ishvara created it – is imperfect and human Selfs are suffering in it.
-Mimamsa scholars of Hinduism raised numerous objections to any definition of Ishvara along with its premises.
+For example, when Nyaya scholars stated that God is omnipotent, omniscient, and infallible, that the world is the result of God's creation, which is proved by the presence of creatures, just like human work proves human existence, Mimamsa scholars asked, Why does this God create the world, for what reason?
+Further, they added, it cannot be because of Ishvara's love for human beings, because this world, if Ishvara created it, is imperfect, and human souls suffer.
+Mimamsa scholars of Hinduism raised numerous objections to any definition of Ishvara and its premises.
 They deconstructed justifications for the concept ofIshvara and considered it unnecessary for a consistent philosophy and moksha (spiritual liberation).[49][50]

 ईश्वरः अहम्

-Ishvara, I am.— Adi Shankara, Upadesasahasri 2.3.1, 2.10.8[19]
+— Adi Shankara, Upadesasahasri 2.3.1, 2.10.8[19]

 Ishvara, inVishishtadvaita Vedanta sub-school of Hinduism, is a composite concept of dualism and non-dualism, or "non-dualism with differentiation".[55]
 Ishvara, Vishishtadvaitin scholars such as the 11th centuryRamanuja state, is the supreme creator and synonymous withBrahman.[56]
 Equated with Vishnu in Vishishtadvaita or one of hisavatar,[57] he is both the material and efficient cause, transcendent and immanent.[55]
-Ishvara manifests in five forms, believe Vishishtadvaitins:para (transcendent),vyuha (emanations),vibhava (incarnations),antaryamin (dwells inside), andarca (icons).[58]
+Ishvara manifests in five forms, according to the Vishishtadvaitins:para (transcendent),vyuha (emanations),vibhava (incarnations),antaryamin (dwells inside), andarca (icons).[58]
 According to this sub-school, states John Grimes, Ishvara possesses six divine qualities:jnana (knowledge),bala (strength),aisvarya (lordship),sakti (power),virya (virility) andtejas (splendor).[58]

 Ramanuja's Vishishtadvaita concepts provided the foundation for several Bhakti movements of Hinduism, such as those bySri Aurobindo[59] and has been suggested as having influenced Basava'sLingayatism.[60]